bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-01-04-lady-from-shanghai.md

 And that’s true of most of his films.
 Take _The Lady from Shanghai_.
 Made in 1947, during the heyday of film noir, the film is famous for a plot so complex that it’s virtually unintelligible, and for its virtuoso climax in a fairground’s hall of mirrors.
 But it is also sometimes dismissed as a bit throwaway, a little too tongue-in-cheek, as if Welles were to be faulted for having a sense of humour.
 That feels unfair to me: one of the marvellous things about the movie is that it works very effectively both as a traditional if faintly baroque film noir – it has the requisite loser (Welles) falling for the requisite femme fatale (his then wife Rita Hayworth, giving one of her finest dramatic performances) and tumbling fatalistically into the requisite maelstrom of greed, twisted desire and deadly intrigue – and as a sly, witty commentary on noir conventions.

 Indeed, _The Lady from Shanghai_ is especially impressive on two fronts.
 First, like all his best work, it’s notable for how Welles simply packs so much more into any scene than we’ve come to expect and accept from other directors; at one given moment, due to the sheer density of the image and the soundtrack and to the subtlety of their relationship to one another, there’s so much more to take in and think about.
 Second, the film finds Welles at his most playful.
 Famously, in 1940, having been invited by RKO to make his first feature, he exclaimed: ‘This is the biggest electric train set any boy ever had.’
 Watching a Welles film, one is constantly aware of his deep love of his medium, but with _Lady_ it feels as if he’s completely intoxicated by his passion for cinema and its enormous expressive potential; he’s high on being in love with a hugely popular and still young and developing artform that allows him to work whatever magic and indulge in whatever mischievous trickery he likes.
 And that love is wickedly contagious.
 See the film – repeatedly, if you can – and I think you’ll see what I mean.

-Geoff Andrew, bfi.org.uk, 22 July 2014
+**Geoff Andrew, bfi.org.uk, 22 July 2014**

 **A contemporary review**
 Such is the outline of a plot enriched by the complexities, the turns and twists, the feeling for atmosphere conveyed by a driving force behind the camera that are characteristics of an Orson Welles picture.
 Tropical settings, a brilliant court-room scene, the bunt in a Chinese theatre, build up the tension.
 Above all, the shadowy photography, a revealing close-up, a love scene silhouetted against the tanks of an aquarium, or the macabre climax reflected in distorting mirrors, achieve visual effects which cannot fail to stimulate the imagination.

 The acting is on a high level, led by Welles himself as O’Hara – his Irish brogue is soon forgotten – Rita Hayworth a dazzling figure as the lady, Glenn Anders as Grisby, and rounded off with a haunting study in malevolence by Everett Sloane as the crippled lawyer.
 **_Monthly Film Bulletin_, May 1948**
 <br>
-<![endif]-->

 **THE LADY FROM SHANGHAI**
 _Production [Director]:_ Orson Welles

-_Production Company:_

-Columbia Pictures Corporation
+_Production Company:_ Columbia Pictures Corporation
 _Production:_ Orson Welles
 _Associate Producers:_ Richard Wilson,
 William Castle
 _Assistant Director:_ Sam Nelson
 _Screen Play:_ Orson Welles
 _Story based on a novel by:_ Sherwood King
 _Director of Photography:_ Charles Lawton Jr
 _Stills:_ Robert Coburn, Eddy Cronenweth
 _Editor:_ Viola Lawrence
 _Art Directors:_ Stephen Goossón, Sturges Carne
 _Set Decorations:_ Wilbur Menefee,
 Herman Schoenbrun
 _Gowns:_ Jean Louis
 _Musical Score by:_ Heinz Roemheld
 _Song ‘Please Don’t Kiss Me’ by:_ Allan Roberts, Doris Fisher
 _Musical Director:_ M.W.
 Stoloff
 _Sound Recording:_ Lodge Cunningham